 Olo Ravintolo: (Pohjoisesplanadi 5) quite a pricey option but worth every cent.
 Serves traditional Scandinavian food and Finnish dishes, many of which are related to the restaurants’ extensive fish assortment.

-Molly Malone’s Pub (Kaisaniemenkatu 1): My favourite pub in Helsinki.
-Nothing spectacular but a great place to warm up during the cold winter nights.
+Molly Malone’s Pub (Kaisaniemenkatu 1): Our favourite pub in Helsinki.
+A typical Irish pub and a great place to warm up during the cold winter nights.

-Milliklubi (Kaivokatu 12) The only club that was sort of buzzing during a Thursday night in January.
+Milliklubi (Kaivokatu 12) The only club that you can expect to be buzzing on a Thursday night in January, not too bad but not extraordinary either.

-Note that the nightlife section in this guide is far from complete, this is due to the fact that I was in Helsinki midweek in … you guessed it… WINTER.
+Note that the nightlife section in this guide is far from complete, this is due to the fact that we experienced Helsinki midweek in … you guessed it… WINTER.

 Helsinki is very expensive compared to most European countries.
 Not the most exciting city in Europe, a trip to Helsinki works well in combination with Tallinn, which can be reached on a short 2h boat trip.
 The boat ride is in itself an experience, especially in winter when it resembles more an icebreaker than a tourist ferry.